sharmalakshay/LegacyLink/Wiki (untracked)/DVS.md

 ### Method of Demise Verification (DV)
 - **Description:** The approach used to verify the user's demise.
 - **Options:**
+    - Contact user and wait for a reply.
+(Email)
-    - Contact nominee from LegacyLink
+    - Contact nominee from LegacyLink (Email)
-    - Contact nominee anonymously (e.g., calling from [XYZ company], asking to speak to [User's Full Name])
+    - Contact nominee anonymously (e.g., calling from [XYZ company], asking to speak to [User's Full Name]) - This is still under review and may not be possible.
-    - Custom instructions (user-provided)
+    - Custom instructions (user-provided) - This is subject to LegacyLink capabilites and may not be possible.

 ### Action in Case of Demise Verification Failure
 - **Description:** The action to take if LegacyLink cannot definitively verify the user's status.